25prabhu10/notes/docs/Languages/CSS/CSS.md

 ## Syntax

+<img src="./ruleset.png" alt="ruleset" style="zoom:70%;" />

 The basic building blocks are:

-- The **property** which is an identifier, that is a human-readable _name_, that defines which feature is considered.
+- The **property** which is an identifier, that is a human-readable name, that defines which feature is considered.

 - The **value** which describe how the feature must be handled by the engine.
 Each property has a set of valid values, defined by a formal grammar, as well as a semantic meaning, implemented by the browser engine.

-<img src="./ruleset.png" alt="ruleset" style="zoom:70%;" />

-### Selectors
+## Selectors

 This is the HTML element name at the start of the ruleset.
 It defines the element(s) to be styled.